-Centenary College Today
+Centenary University Today

-Centenary is a true college in the sense that liberal learning is an integral part of its academic philosophy for both its undergraduate and graduate programs.
+Centenary is a true University in the sense that liberal learning is an integral part of its academic philosophy for both its undergraduate and graduate programs.
 Centenary's programs, especially at the undergraduate level, are designed to provide students with an ideal blend of career preparation options and a solid liberal arts foundation.
-Centenary is an independent college offering bachelor degree programs and associate degree programs in the liberal arts and career areas; and master degree programs in business administration, counseling, counseling psychology, school counseling, education, leadership and public administration, and special education.
-Complementing the academic program at the undergraduate level is an advising program that matches students with faculty members on a one-on-one basis, career planning and placement, and internship opportunities related to a student's major.
-The total growth of the student, both undergraduate and graduate, is taken into account in planning the Centenary College experience.
+Centenary is an independent University offering bachelor degree programs and associate degree programs in the liberal arts and career areas, and master degree programs in business administration, counseling, counseling psychology, school counseling, education, leadership and public administration, and special education.
+The total growth of the student, both undergraduate and graduate, is taken into account in planning the Centenary University experience.
 Specifically, for the undergraduate, the offerings of WNTI, Centenary TV, and the Centenary Performing Arts Guild and other arts organizations add an important cultural dimension to student life.
-Centenary College offers a variety of extracurricular activities including intercollegiate and intramural sports, clubs and organizations to meet many interests, and social activities round out the undergraduate student life.
-Centenary College adheres to the values of Student-Centered Learning and Unparalleled Service.
+Centenary University offers a variety of extracurricular activities including intercollegiate and intramural sports, clubs and organizations to meet many interests, and social activities round out the undergraduate student life.
+Centenary University adheres to the values of student-centered learning and unparalleled service.